NBISweden/module-openrefine-dm-practices/_episodes/06-saving.md

 ### Saving

-By default, OpenRefine is saving your project continuously.
+By default, OpenRefine saves your project continuously.
 If you close OpenRefine and open it up again, you'll see a list of your projects.
-You can click on any one of them to open it up again.
+You can click any of them to reopen it.

 ### Exporting